Chapter 7:

 (b)

-Arrangement and Classification.
+Arrangement and

--- No inference, implication, or
+Classification. -- No inference,

-presumption of legislative construction shall be drawn or made by reason of the
+implication, or presumption of legislative construction shall be drawn or made

-location or grouping of any particular section or provision or portion of this
+by reason of the location or grouping of any particular section or provision or

-outline, analysis, or descriptive matter relating to the contents of this title
+references, or similar outline, analysis, or descriptive matter relating to the

-be given any legal effect.
-The
+contents of this title be given any legal effect.
+The preceding sentence also applies to the

-in the various prints of this Act before
+side notes and ancillary tables contained in the various prints of this Act before its enactment into law.

 [IRC 7806(a), emphasis added]